FYSETC/ArduinoAddons/README.md

 # ArduinoAddons
-For the Arduino IDE 1.64+ Board Manager
+Repository to host the fysetcf6 ArduinoAddons package and JSON file for the Arduino Board Manager.

+Based on the Arduino Addons support for fysetcf6 maintained by Marlin Firmware.

+Includes: U8glib